lightninghawk110/Learn-C/README.md

 # Learn-C

-This is a Self Learning Project that includes My Daily Probelm Set with their Algorithms From C Language.
+This is a Self Learning Project that includes My Daily Problem Set with their Algorithms From C Language.

 The Algorithm with numbering are in ONENOTE FILE under "ALGO" directory whereas